pascalmichaillat/business-cycles/README.md

 ## Overview and Bibliographic Information

-An overview of the ten papers covered by the lecture slides and how they are interconnected is presented in `overview.md` / `overview.pdf`.
+An overview of the ten papers covered by the lecture slides is presented in `overview.md` / `overview.pdf`.

 The bibliographic information for the ten papers is contained in the LaTeX bibiography file `bibliography.bib`.

 ## Folder Organization

-The material is organized in 9 folders, each associated with separate papers:
+The material is organized in nine folders, each associated with separate papers:

 * `rationing` - lecture slides for "Do Matching Frictions Explain Unemployment?
 Not in Bad Times"
 * `multiplier` - lecture slides for "A Theory of Countercyclical Government Multiplier"